theRealTKD/Soytar-I/README.md

 # Soytar-I – A Balatro Mod

 **Soytar-I** is a Balatro mod that adds **5 new Jokers** with a vanilla-balanced design philosophy.
 Each Joker introduces fresh gameplay mechanics without disrupting the game's overall balance.
+The word "Soytarı" is a turkish word for "jester"

 ## 🎭 Included Jokers